bobbyroe/threejs-roadmap/README.md

-# Three.js Project: Realistic Rendering
+# Three.js Roadmap for Beginners

-A simple Three.js app that showcases a teapot model rendered with physically based (PBR) materials and an HDR environment.
-The scene includes orbit controls, and real-time reflections and refractions.
+A simple Three.js app that provides a playground for the techniques and ideas in the beginner's roadmap.

 ## Features

-- **HDR Environment**: Utilizes an HDR texture to create realistic reflections and lighting.
-- **Physically Based Material**: The model uses a `MeshPhysicalMaterial` for realistic rendering.
-- **Teapot Geometry**: Displays a teapot model using `TeapotGeometry`.
-- **Responsive Design**: Automatically adjusts the canvas when the window is resized.

 ### Installation